-(here) outlines the mechanics of how the committee will operate by defining the mission, leadership, responsibilities, and basic rules under which the Committee will operate.
-The committee is open to everyone, meets once a month (second Wednesday of each month) at Bellewood Acres, at 6:3o pm.
+All efforts that are undertaken by the Tenmile Clean Water Project will be guided by the committee.
+The committee charter outlines the mechanics of how the committee will operate by defining the mission, leadership, responsibilities, and basic rules under which the Committee will operate.
+The committee is open to everyone, meets once a month (second Wednesday of each month) at Bellewood Acres, at 6:3o PM.

 Historical data for Tenmile watershed is located here.
 Note - this is a large file, may not work on some computers.

 2016: June 2016 May 2016 April 2016 March 2016 February 2016 January 2016 Tenmile Minutes August - December